daffinm/audio-cache-test/README.md

-# Audio Cache Test
+# Media Cache Test
-Test project to find out how to get audio caching working with [Workbox](https://developers.google.com/web/tools/workbox), including scrub/seek.
+Test project to find out how to get media caching (audio and video) working with [Workbox](https://developers.google.com/web/tools/workbox), including scrub/seek using the [range requests plugin](https://developers.google.com/web/tools/workbox/modules/workbox-range-requests).

 This app is currently deployed on Firebase:

 https://daffinm-test.firebaseapp.com/

+Basic findings: cached audio with a range requests router will not play in Chrome.

 ## Latest news
 * The problems described below all seem to happen when serving the app from Firebase and running in Chrome: